Meet the Maker: Ellie Way

 What’s next for you, any current current or upcoming projects you’d like to share with our readers?

-We would love to thank Ellie for this wonderful interview and fascinating insight into screen printing.
+We’d love to thank Ellie for this fascinating insight into screen printing.
 We’re super inspired now to get stuck into our March printing kits.
 We hope you love her work as much as we do – the patterns are so fun and vibrant, aren’t they?
-If you want to see more from Ellie’s work and what she’s selling you can check out her website here.
-Also, have a look at her Instagram to keep up to date with her progress, new prints and products!
+If you want to see more from Ellie’s work you can check out her Instagram to keep up to date with her progress, new prints and products!
 Happy printing!

 Beautifully packaged, your box will arrive full of inspiration and all the materials, tools and instructions to make a complete project.